 Advantages And Disadvantages Of 3D Printed Buildings

-It has been already proved that 3D printed buildings are very cost-effective compared to the conventionally constructed buildings.
-The waste generated by 3D printed buildings is almost 60% less than that generated in the conventionally constructed buildings.
-3D printed buildings use much less labour than that required for the conventionally constructed buildings.
+It has been already proved that 3D-printed buildings are very cost-effective compared to conventionally constructed buildings.
+The waste generated by 3D-printed buildings is almost 60% less than that generated in the conventionally constructed buildings.
+3D-printed buildings use much less labour than that required for conventionally constructed buildings.
 The pace of the construction using 3D printing is much faster than the conventional methods thereby accelerating the delivery times of the buildings.
-3D printed buildings on-site use very fewer materials manufactured away from the site thereby reducing the transportation cost and saving the fuels and natural resources.
-The human errors are almost nil in the 3D printed buildings.
+3D printed buildings on-site use very few materials manufactured away from the site thereby reducing the transportation cost and saving the fuels and natural resources.
+Human errors are almost nil in the 3D-printed buildings.

 Dubai Leading The Role in 3D Printing

 Dubai is known for its glamorous architecture and innovative engineering in the building industry.
-To continue the trend, Dubai government and Municipality are working towards making Dubai a hub for 3D printing technology and become a leading global centre of 3D printing.
-They are setting rules and regulations for 3D printed buildings.
-Dubai aims to construct 25 percent of the future buildings using 3D printing by 2030.
-Plans are now in the pipeline for the world’s first 3D printed skyscraper.
-Dubai is set to be a world leader for showcasing 3D printing construction techniques.
+To continue the trend, the Dubai government and Municipality are working towards making Dubai a hub for 3D printing technology and becoming a leading global centre of 3D printing.
+They are setting rules and regulations for 3D-printed buildings.
+Dubai aims to construct 25 per cent of the future buildings using 3D printing by 2030.
+Plans are now in the pipeline for the world’s first 3D-printed skyscraper.
+Dubai is set to be a world leader in showcasing 3D printing construction techniques.

 Gunjan J. Shah is the Managing Director of Urbaniq Studio.
 He is a LEED AP which facilitates him to participate actively in sustainability & green architecture.
 Over 30 years of experience in the field of Architecture covering various design and project management responsibilities, his career began with consultancy firms’ specialists in Hospitality projects for the chain of 5 star and 3-star hotels.
 For more than 20 years in the Gulf (2 years in Bahrain & 18 years in UAE), he worked as Design Manager/ Senior Architect responsible for turnkey consultancy services, for various projects such as shopping malls, luxurious residential towers, office towers, petrol filling stations, car showrooms, hospital, palaces, and private villas.